-On January 23, 2026 the Trump Administration announced an unprecedented expansion of the Global Gag Rule.
+On February 26, 2026 the Trump Administration's drastically expanded version of the Global Gag Rule went into effect.
+The restrictions apply to new issues, new entities, and new funding.
+Stay tuned to globalgagrule.org for analysis and updates as they are announced.
 PAI monitors the situation in real-time and will update the website as we learn more.
-Check back soon for more information about what this harmful expansion of the policy means for people worldwide.
 Help power PAI’s fight against the GGR.

 Click to toggle navigation menu.